 Why do newly planted palm trees need so much water?

-In the Summer, newly planted trees lose much of their root system during digging.
-Because of this, they are much less effective at taking up water, and
+Newly planted trees lose much of their root system during digging.
+Because of this, they are much less effective at taking up water, and thus require

 Why is deep watering my new palm tree so important?

 Larger trees are not grown in containers but transplanted into a container.
 Newly planted / transplanted palm trees, with their greatly reduced root

 systems and the shock from being removed, are in great need of frequently applied deep irrigation.
 Deep watering keeps moisture concentrations far